ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

 Q11.
-What are the different types of cloud ?
+What are the different types of cloud deployment models ?
 Ans There are 4 different types of cloud :
-1. Private Cloud : Solely for an organization
+1. **Private Cloud** : Solely for an organization
-2. Community Cloud : Shared by multiple organizations
+2. **Community Cloud** : Shared by multiple organizations
-3. Public Cloud : Made for the general public
+3. **Public Cloud** : Made for the general public
-4. Hybrid Cloud : Composition of two or more clouds
+4. **Hybrid Cloud** : Composition of two or more clouds

 <hr>